iam-kuntluru/DevOps/devops-learning-journey/03-ansible/My mini project/02/Deployed Nginx on EC2.md

   sudo apt update  # To update all the packages sudo apt install ansible
   ```
-✅ Then created an inventory file to let my machine know where to install the application.
+✅ Then created an inventory.ini file to let my machine know where to install the application.
   ```
   [webserver]
   ec2-public-ip ansible_user=ubuntu ansible_ssh_private_key_file=/path/to/key.pem